Down syndrome advocacy

-As World Down Syndrome Day approaches, Team Iron Will invites students to reflect on dignity, courage, and possibility.
+As World Down Syndrome Day approaches, Team Iron Will invites students to reflect on the personhood of individuals with down syndrome.

 5th-8th Grade (Middle School)